Alex-Teyss/Alex-Teyss/README.md

 - 💬 Ask me about my resume if you want more information
 - 📫 How to reach me: alextey28@gmail.com

+I’m currently learning SQL for Big Data and Python advanced stuff to apply my skills in Deep Learning, Machine Learning, Data & IA.

 <!--
 **Alex-Teyss/Alex-Teyss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ....
+- 🌱
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 -->